t9md/atom-vim-mode-plus/README.md

   - [vim-surround](https://atom.io/packages/vim-surround)
   - [vim-mode-visual-block](https://atom.io/packages/vim-mode-visual-block)
 - Scope for CSS selector and keymap is different from vim-mode, **not compatible**.
 - Internal code base is very different.
-Thus, issues and PRs should be directly sent to vim-mode-plus. **DON'T report vim-mode-plus's issues or PRs to the older official vim-mode.**
+Thus, issues and PRs should be directly sent to vim-mode-plus. **DON'T report vim-mode-plus's issues or PRs to the official vim-mode.**

 # Thanks